 - Overseas-based support team not ideal for UK businesses

 Best for tailored solutions

 Mitrefinch have a reputation for excellence in managing secure environments and successful fraud prevention.
 Their clocking in machines are all designed and manufactured in-house and the data can be used for payroll and scheduling.
 Every mobile option you would expect from a top rated system is included as standard.

 Mitrefinch is a UK-based company responsible for developing the very first computerised staff clocking system, in the early 1980s.
 This innovation led to the company being featured for their ‘technology of the future’ on the television program Tomorrow’s World, and they have continued to lead the way with biometric clocking systems.

-Mitrefinch also have a reputation for developing additional software and systems to suit their clients.
-This bespoke approach is key to their excellent security.
-They frequently tailor their technology for larger companies of over 100 employees.
+Mitrefinch also have a reputation for developing additional software and systems to suit its clients.
+This bespoke approach is key to its excellent security.
+It frequently tailors its technology for larger companies of over 100 employees.
 There are options for both a one-time license and subscription.